-- Should you file a provisional or nonprovisional patent application?
+- Should you file a provisional patent application or nonprovisional patent application?

 - Should you get a design patent or a utility patent?

 Our initial consultation provides a practical approach to how patents can be used to protect your idea and make you money.
-We need to see how the expenses of patent prosecution can be worth it in the overall goal of making you money on your invention.
-If we don’t see a path to profitability for you, then we will let you know and help you to see that.
+We need to see how the expenses of patent prosecution can be necessary (and maybe even a bargain) for to make you money on your invention.
+If we don’t see a path to profitability for you, we will show you what we’re seeing and not seeing.

-Also, our basic strategy is to avoid legal fees unless there is a justification and a specific benefit for spending funds to get to the next step.
-Our goal is to establish a lifelong relationship with clients.
-We believe that an honest up-front assessment of your invention, even if that means discouraging you from pursuing your invention helps us to achieve that goal of a long-term relationship.
-We would prefer that you spend your time and money on a future invention where you might have a better chance to reap a significant monetary reward than on your current invention.
+Also, our basic strategy is to avoid legal fees unless there is a justification for and a specific benefit to spending funds to get to the next step.
+Our goal is to establish a lifelong relationship you, our client.
+We believe that an honest up-front assessment of your invention – even when that means discouraging you from pursuing this invention today – helps you long-term.
+We would prefer that you spend your time and money on a future invention where you might have a better chance to make much more money than you might with the current one.

-We prepare for patent prosecution of your patent application before the USPTO by conducting a novelty search (optional) on your invention and distinguishing your invention from the prior art.
-We identify the minimally viable product (MVP) of your invention.
-The MVP includes the point of novelty or the parts of the product or the steps that make the entire invention work.
-The patent application is drafted around the MVP or the point of novelty to give you broad patent protection.
+For us to prepare a patent application, we identify the minimally viable product (MVP) of your invention.
+The MVP includes the point of novelty, the parts of the product, or the steps that make the entire invention work.
+Our patent application is drafted around the MVP or the point of novelty to give you broad patent protection.
 Options and backup arguments are then added to the patent application.
 All these are designed to increase the odds of a granted patent, increase the breadth of patent protection, and help you block others from getting a patent similar to your invention.

-After we are formally retained to represent you, a draft of your patent application is provided to you within a few weeks for review and comments.
-We work on the patent application together until you are satisfied and then the patent application is filed.
-At this point, patent prosecution has begun and you are now patent pending.
+A draft of your patent application will be provided to you within a few weeks for review and comments.
+We work on the patent application together until you are satisfied and the patent application is filed.
+At this point, you are now patent pending.